Command Reference

 change | Inspect a specific change |

-apply | Apply changes to a stack |
+insert | Insert changes into a view |

 reset | Reset working copy to last recorded state |

-split | Create a new stack from an existing one |
+split | Create a new view from an existing one |

-stack | Manage stacks (new, switch, list, delete) |
+view | Manage views (create, switch, list, delete) |

 stash | Temporarily save uncommitted changes |